Semantic-level Backdoor Attack against Text-to-Image Diffusion Models: Experiments

-We evaluate the robustness of SemBD under common fine-tuning-based defenses by applying full-parameter and LoRA fine-tuning \cite{hu2022lora} on clean downstream data from the dataset \cite{pinkney2022pokemonblip}.
-As shown in \cref{fig:ablation_key_value}, the backdoor remains highly effective, with ASR consistently above 90\% and only minor degradation in semantic alignment, indicating that SemBD embeds backdoors at a representation level resilient to standard fine-tuning.
+\textbf{Robustness under Fine-tuning.} We evaluate the robustness of SemBD backdoored SDv1.5 model under common fine-tuning-based defenses by applying full-parameter and LoRA fine-tuning \cite{hu2022lora} on clean downstream data from the dataset \cite{pinkney2022pokemonblip}.
+As shown in \cref{fig:fine_tuning}, the backdoor remains highly effective, with ASR consistently above 90\% and only minor degradation in semantic alignment, indicating that SemBD embeds backdoors at a representation level resilient to standard fine-tuning.

+\textbf{Robustness under Pruning.} We analyze the effect of pruning-based defenses \cite{DBLP:conf/raid/0017DG18} on the SemBD backdoored SDv1.5 model.
+As shown in \cref{tab:pruning}, small pruning ratios have limited impact on the backdoor, with ASR remaining above 97\% for pruning ratios up to 0.3.
+Although larger pruning ratios can suppress the backdoor, they also degrade generation quality, as reflected by increased LPIPS and FID together with reduced CLIP$_c$, indicating that SemBD remains robust under simple pruning.